nerrma/tutoring-23t1/src/tut1.md

 How to do well:

 - Fully understand tut questions from week to week (they pile up)
-- Don't be afraid of math or notation, break it all down
+- Don't be afraid of notation, break it all down
 - Keep researching